edmondburnett/MIStagesDIY/README.md

 Clone the MIStagesDIY repo, and open up `settings.cc`.

 Look for the `#if 0` line that is commented with `Defaults`.
 These are some default starting values for the initial firmware flash.
-We'll copy and populate each of these values with our actual calibration data.
-For now, let's apply the defaults by changing the `#if 0` to `#if 1`, to enable the code block.
+We'll later populate each of these values with our actual calibration data.
+For now, let's just apply the defaults by changing the `#if 0` to `#if 1`, to enable the code block.

 Copy settings.cc to the vagrant environment, replacing the original file located at `eurorack-modules/stages/settings.cc` with this one.

 Now edit `factory_test.cc`.
 Look for the line with the comment that says `DAC Calibration`.
 Enable this by changing `#if 0` to `#if 1`.
-Ignore the `ADC Calibration` section for now and leave it disabled.
-Copy this to `eurorack-modules/stages/factory_test.cc`, again overwriting the original.
+Ignore the `ADC Calibration` section below it for now, and leave it disabled.
+Copy this file to `eurorack-modules/stages/factory_test.cc`, again overwriting the original.